SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - did test if the options [query_bgc] and [anchorfile] works in the way i implement it -> they do work (note: didnt done it with the fix .py)
 - commit the 2 fixes of 3 and ask about the last error maybe there is a way of fixing it.
 Also they can merge it now so i can start doing the rest
 - chage the wrappe para for mibig since we only can use 1 version of it. test 2 different inputs both works fine with the local wrapper!
+- include the last option and the test show it was correct how i implement it so now you can use with the wrappe the option [domain_inlcudelist]